Blandevar: Irapuram Bhagavathi Temple

 The Irapuram Bhagavathi Temple is an ancient temple which attracts many devotees in every year.
 The main festival is in the bharani day of the kumbham malayalan month.
 The main adoration here is Garudan Thookkam.
 Every year more than 100 garudan thookkam will be presented by devotees.
-The second main festival here is pathamudayam to celebrate the fight between Kali and Darikan in purana.
+The second main festival here is "Pathamudayam" to celebrate the fight between Kali and Darika in purana.

 Kavipallathu Siva Temple

 The Kavipallathu Siva Temple is an ancient temple which has been recently renovated.
 This is the main siva temple in the North Mazhuvannoor area and is situated near to Kilikulam junction.

 Mootherikkavu Bhagavathi Temple

 This temple is located in Thattamugal.
 The main festival is kalamezhuthum pattu and guruthi.